Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

 The residuals (blue lines) describe how far away each observation (the gene expression values) are from the predicted values from the linear model.
 All observations are close to the regression line, suggesting the model is a good fit for the data.

 **However**, by virtue of this being a statistical model, all coefficients are estimated with some level of uncertainty.
 If the model is a poor fit for the data, there will be a high uncertainty in the coefficient.
+To evaluate how much meaning we should attribute to the coefficient, we can calculate a *P*-value for it through hypothesis testing, which we will explore below.

-One way to evaluate how much meaning we should attribute to the coefficient, is to calculate a *P*-value for it through hypothesis testing, which we will explore below.
+> **Note:** Although standard models for modeling gene expression data would include expression values as the response variable, these models usually take on a more complicated form (see note on *Generalized linear models* at the end of this lesson), however we have set up a simple model for teaching purposes.

-> **Note:** Although standard models for modeling gene expression data would include expression values as the response variable, these models usually take on a more complicated form (see note on *Generalized linear models* below), however we have set up a simple model for teaching purposes.
+---

 #### Hypothesis testing with linear models